JSMitra/ForYourKeysOnly/README.md

 ### Its for your keys only i.e., to protect your AES Keys from sharing on the network but yet enabling Clients and Server to interact using shared ANN Models.

 ## ForYourKeysOnly or FYKO is a Project that makes use of ANNs for Generation of AES Keys which inturn can be used to encrypt data.
-ANNs bring the advantages of generating chaotic outputs which are sensitive to vatying inputs.
+ANNs bring the advantages of generating chaotic outputs which are sensitive to varying inputs.
 Exploiting this behavior, AES Keys are generated using deterministic inputs to the ANN.
 A Client and a Server can share a common ANN Model for secure communication.
 The Client can make a request to securely obtain an ANN Model from the Server which has a unique ID (ANN ID).
 The Client can then feed deterministic inputs into the ANN Model to obtain random AES Keys and  can encrypt request data using that AES Key.